Tiger Woods' net worth and the expensive things he owns

 The Mercedes-Benz SLR McLaren Edition is part of the limited-production Mercedes-Benz SLR McLaren marquee by Mercedes and McLaren, of which only around 2,100 were made between 2003 and 2010.
 The McLaren Edition can reach a top speed of 336 km/hr and an acceleration of 0-96 km/h in 3.6 seconds on a 651 hp, 5.4-litre V8 engine.
 The most unique feature of the line is that no two cars are the same because of differences in specifications.

-At the time of its production, the car sold between the price range of USD 100,000 and USD 150,000.
+At the time of its production, the car sold between the price range of USD 100,000 (INR 81,85,000) and USD 150,000 (INR 1,22,77,500).
 However, its resale value is much higher, as it is an in-demand vehicle for collectors.
-For instance, a Mercedes-Benz SLR McLaren 722 S Roadster, the roadster version of the car, sold for USD 1.45 million in 2018.
+For instance, a Mercedes-Benz SLR McLaren 722 S Roadster, the roadster version of the car, sold for USD 1.45 million (INR 11,86,82,500) in 2018.
 And one of the variants, the Mercedes-Benz SLR McLaren Stirling Moss, is one of the most prized limited-edition cars within the collection.
 Only 75 were built and two of its owners are pop icon Rihanna and rapper Kanye West.

 Porsche Carrera GT